4ngel2769/freedns.afraid.org-domain-scraper/README.md

 python scraper.py
 ```

-For testing with limited pages:
+Run the scraper with `n` amount of pages (each page contains approx 100 domains):
 ```bash
 python scraper.py -p 10
 ```

 The script will:
-1. Scrape all 254 pages of the domain registry
+1. Scrape all pages of the domain registry
-2. Extract domain information from the HTML table rows
+2. Extract domain information from the HTML tables
 3. Save to `domains-alphabetical.md` and `domains-length.md`

 ## Automation (GitHub Actions)

-The repository includes a GitHub Actions workflow that runs automatically every 12 hours.
+The project runs a GitHub Action automatically every 24 hours to update the list of domains.

 To set it up:
 1. Push this code to a GitHub repository